mikelawrence/senseme-hacs/README.md

 ## Breaking Changes

-From version 2.0 on this integration is configured via the Home Assistant frontend only and will no longer allow configuration via YAML.
+From v2.0.0 on this integration is configured via the Home Assistant frontend only and will no longer allow configuration via YAML.
 You need to remove the ```senseme:``` section from your configuration file the eliminate the error that pops up each time you restart.

 ## Issues